 Automatically Add Anchor Links to the Heads with a Plugin

-Do you want to automatically add anchor links to all of your heads?
+Do you want to add anchor links to all of your heads automatically?
 Then check out the free WP Anchor Header plugin.
 This will add anchor links to all of your H1-H6 heads.

-This is a very basic plug-in and there are no settings.
-Simply install it, activate it and you’re ready to go.
-Each head will automatically get an anchor name (derived from the head name), and they even get a cool little anchor icon that appears when you move the mouse pointer over your head.
-This allows visitors to easily see that there is a link there that they can copy if they wish.
+Add Anchor Links Plugin: This is a very basic plugin, and there are no settings.
+Install it, activate it, and you’re ready to go.
+Each head will automatically get an anchor name (derived from the head name), and they even get a nifty little anchor icon that appears when you move the mouse pointer over your head.
+This allows visitors to quickly see a link there that they can copy if they wish.

 How to Create Anchor Links in WordPress with Gutenberg

 You can easily create an anchor link in WordPress with Gutenberg by following some steps.
 Let’s talk about these steps: